Man accused of social media post encouraging people to riot

 Some demonstrations have turned violent, with people breaking into and stealing from businesses, smashing car windows and setting fires.

-The New Hampshire Association of Chiefs of Police called Floyd’s death while in the custody of Minneapolis police officers “unconscionable, deeply disturbing and both morally and professionally offensive.”
+The New Hampshire Association of Chiefs of Police called Floyd’s death “unconscionable, deeply disturbing and both morally and professionally offensive.”

 Sign up for Daily Newsletters